paulpod/neuromanticsdotnet/source/portfolio/index.md

 [![Images were added to the triage that had come from a telephony-based service](/images/111-images-flank.png)](/images/111-images-flank.png)

-I wrote a bit about how we [researched and added images](/2023/06/26/adding-images-to-111-online/) to 111 online. while keeping the highest standards of accessibility and diversity.
+I wrote a bit about how we [researched and added images](/2023/06/26/adding-images-to-111-online/) to 111 online, while keeping the highest standards of accessibility and diversity.

 [![A few notes from the darkmode exploration](/portfolioimg/nhs111-darkmode-montage.png)](/portfolioimg/nhs111-darkmode-montage.png)